[Role]

 2. What resources we could give to help the user build trust and familiarity with Toast Capital.

-One of the biggest decisions made during this step was to leverage the level of control.
-We wanted the user to play around with certain parameters without being overwhelmed with how much they could play with.
+One of the biggest decisions made during this step was to leverage control of alternate outcomes.
+AKA we wanted the user to play around with certain parameters without being overwhelmed with how much they could play with.

-Another big decision was where to place the value props without overshadowing the scalable tool as the CTA.
+Another big decision was where to place the financial literacy aid to support the interactive component, avoiding inhibiting not inhibit the scalable tool as the main interactive component.

-WHY? : To validate if customers are able to understand how to craft their loan offers and what actions need to be taken to move forward, and to gauge the level of 5 value props content give customers enough confidence to see pre-qualified offers.
+To validate if customers are able to understand how to craft their loan offers and what actions need to be taken to move forward, and to gauge whether the presence of the 5 financial definitions gives customers enough confidence and guidance to interact with the loan projection tool.

 During my 3 months at Toast, I was given much freedom over what I wanted to learn and was given an environment where I got to own my work from start to finish, with the help of the huge support system that my team gave me.
 Here are some takeaways from my experience: